We take in domestic rats from Ada County, Idaho. We adopt rats to any U.S. citizen.

 Our Adoption Process:

 Potential adopter will answer questions concerning: habitat to be provided, experience or education about domestic rats, other animals in the home, children.
-You will meet with the rat, fill out an adoption contract and pay a $15 adoption fee.
-Adopter is expected to spay/neuter within 3 months of adopting.
-We will make a home visit within 3 months of adopting.
+You will meet with the rat, fill out an adoption contract and pay an adoption fee to help cover the cost of the spay/neuter.
+We require a home visit before adoption unless the adoption is out of state.
 We do not refund adoption fees but will exchange an animal that is not working out.
 No breeders.

 small animals can make wonderful pets, and rather than buying a small animal for sale or finding a small animal breeder, adopting a small animal from